What is the impact between power supply noise and high-speed DAC phase noise?

 - How to choose power supply filter capacitor?

-- Guitar noise circuit diagram
+- Noise box circuit diagram

-- Tube amplifier TDA1541NOS DAC circuit diagram
+- Tube amplifier TDA1541NOS DAC (complete tube version) circuit diagram